zeldaret/mm/docs/schedule_scripting_language.md

 #### `return_none`

 The schedule finished without returning a value.
+The internal `hasResult` member of the `ScheduleOutput` struct will be set to `false`.

 ##### `return_none` arguments